-On Thursday 6 May 2021 residents in Reading Borough will go to the polls to have their say on who represents them at Local Borough Elections and Police and Crime Commissioner Elections.
+On Thursday 6 May 2021 residents in Reading Borough will go to the polls to have their say on who represents them at Local Borough Elections, Police and Crime Commissioner Elections, and Peppard Ward.

 We will update this page with further information as it becomes available.
 Further information can also be found on the website of the Electoral Commission.

 The deadline to apply to register to vote was midnight on Monday 19 April 2021.
 This deadline has now passed – all applications received after this date will be processed after the elections.

 Postal and postal proxy applications must be received by the Electoral Registration Office by 5pm on Tuesday 20 April (including changes to existing postal, proxy and postal proxy votes).
 This deadline has now passed – applications received after this date will be processed after the elections.

 Proxy applications must be received by the Electoral Registration Office by 5pm on Tuesday 27 April 2021.
 This deadline has now passed – applications received after this date will be processed after the elections.